rickgoemans/alternate-queue-scraper/README.md

 npm run compile
 ```

-## 1.3 Setup environment
+## 1.3 Setup orders

-Create a `.env` file with your matching details, use `.env.example` as reference.
+If you wish to use Discord notifications, create a `.env` file with your matching details using `.env.example` as reference.

+Create a `data.json` file with your matching details using `data.json.example` as reference.

 # 2.0 Execution